open-life-science/ols-governance/project-management/ols-governance-plan-2023.md

 * New Zealand and Australia
 * North Americas

-## Governance Groups: proposed for different iterations
+## Governance Groups: proposed for different iterations - Outdated and not applied

 ### Advisor and Steering roles (Invited individuals)